• Skip to primary navigation

 • Stirring Vigorously: Once the semolina is added to the milk, it thickens rapidly.
 Switch from a whisk to a wooden spoon, and keep stirring vigorously to prevent lumps from forming.

 • Make Ahead: Gnocchi alla Romana is a perfect make-ahead dish.
 If you have a busy day coming up, prepare the semolina dough a day ahead and refrigerate it overnight.
-You can then cut and arrange the gnocchi when you're ready, making the final steps a breeze.
+You can then cut the semolina rounds and arrange the gnocchi when you're ready, making the final steps a breeze.

 Step by Step Instructions

-1) Begin by pouring the milk into a saucepan, adding half the butter (cut into pieces), a pinch of grated nutmeg, and salt.
+1) Begin by pouring the milk into a large saucepan, adding half the butter (cut into pieces), a pinch of grated nutmeg, and a pinch of salt.

-Milk, butter, salt and nutmeg in a pot with a whisk
+Milk, butter, salt and nutmeg in a large saucepan with a whisk.

-2) Bring the milk mixture to a simmer.
-Once the butter has melted, gradually add the semolina while whisking to prevent lumps from forming.
+2) Bring the milk mixture to a simmer over a medium-high heat.
+Once the butter has melted, gradually add the semolina flour while whisking to prevent lumps from forming.

 Note: Once you add the semolina the mixture will thicken quickily.